 As you can see, these are foods which Greeks are introduced to since childhood, and are part of the Greek gastronomic tradition.
 Therefore, they have a strong sentimental impact when consumed by Greeks.

 Comfort food beyond traditions: The impact on the individual

-We discussed about foods related to tradition and local culture; But there are also some, which can be defined as comfort foods as well; these are foods, that can be characterized as comfort foods on an individual level.
+We mentioned some foods related to tradition and the local culture; but there are also some, which can be defined as comfort foods as well.
+These are foods, that can be characterized as comfort foods for an individual.

-So, a comfort food for a Greek, on an individual level, may be some roast octopus, some fried eggplants, or even chocolate cookies.
+So, a comfort food for a Greek individual, may as well be some roast octopus, some fried eggplants, or even chocolate cookies.

-Some other examples of non-mainstream comfort foods which may have an impact on the individual level are:
+Some other examples of non-mainstream comfort foods which may have the same impact on an individual are: